New Graduate Student Orientation

 Orientation.
 Before you can register for classes, you are required to attend the international orientation program.
 This program provides information on academic policies and student services resources.
 It also gives you the opportunity to meet and socialize with other students.
 The orientation staff includes current graduate and undergraduate students who can advise you on living in Athens and answer your questions.

-When you register at the Office of International Student & Faculty Services, the advisors will give you a schedule that lists the day, time, and location of the orientation program.
+When you register at the Office of International Student & Faculty Services, the advisors will give you a schedule that lists the day, time, and location of the university's international graduate student orientation program.
 A non-refundable fee will be charged to all students for orientation.
 A fee will be charged for English testing, if required.
 These fees will be on your bill; you do not need to pay them immediately.

 Language Proficiency Testing.
 The language of instruction at Ohio University is English.
 Therefore, proficiency in reading, writing, speaking, and understanding English is essential.
 Graduate students who are non-native speakers of English must participate in English language proficiency testing.
 Undergraduate international applicants who are non-native speakers of English, including exchange students, do not have to take the TOEFL test when they arrive at Ohio University if they have: